adfaure/adfaure.github.io/content/blog/GA-group-making.md

-title = "[DEVLOG] Group making using genetic algorithm" date = "2022-11-30" description = """In this blog post, I explore and explain how to use of a genetic algorithm to create homogeneous"""
+title = "[DEVLOG] Group making using genetic algorithm" date = "2022-11-30" description = """In this blog post, I explore and explain how to use of a genetic algorithm to create homogeneous groups of students"""

-tags = ["AI", "Genetic Algorithm", "teaching"] categories = ["Devlog"] featured = false
+tags = ["AI", "Genetic Algorithm", "Educationnal Research"] categories = ["Devlog"] featured = false